logto-io/swift/README.md

 # Logto Swift SDKs

 The monorepo for [Logto](https://github.com/logto-io) SDKs and social plugins written in Swift.
-Check out our [integration guide](https://docs.logto.io/docs/recipes/integrate-logto/ios) or [SDK reference](https://docs.logto.io/sdk/Swift) for more information.
+See the [⚡ Get started](https://docs.logto.io/docs/tutorials/get-started/) guide for more information.

 ## Installation